cklb/pymoskito/docs/examples/ballbeam.rst

     |x_3| > \frac{\pi}{2}

-The ball position is chosen as output:
+The ball's position is chosen as output:

 .. math::